 Evictions can create a number of legal problems for landlords that could have significant financial implications as well.
 If proper procedures are not followed, landlords could be liable for monetary damages and incur fines and other penalties too.
-At Bradshaw & Associates, our landlord tenant lawyers advise landlords and tenants in regard to their rights and obligations under the law.
+At Bradshaw & Associates, P.C., our landlord tenant lawyers advise landlords and tenants in regard to their rights and obligations under the law.
 Our goal is to help you avoid breaking the law or failing to adhere to certain requirements that could result in additional legal complications.
 In each instance, our attorneys review and prepare all necessary paperwork involved, making sure our client’s actions comply with municipal and state regulations and statutes.
 If additional evidence is needed in regard to the alleged actions of a landlord or tenant, our office will hire private investigators to gather information in support of our client’s case.
-Bradshaw & Associates is the eviction attorney San Francisco property owners depend on to save them time and money with tenant issues.
+Bradshaw & Associates, P.C. is the eviction attorney San Francisco property owners depend on to save them time and money with tenant issues.

-Evictions – Understanding what Can and Cannot be Done
+Evictions – Understanding what Can and Cannot be done

 Causes for Eviction – Avoiding Future Legal Complications and Fines